sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    condition of the current block of trials.
 It is optional, but it may be useful when sorting the experimental results (see :ref:`sec-tabular-results-files`).

+-  **Task Label** This label will be shown in the response box to tell the listener which task s/he's doing.
+Useful in case different tasks are mixed within a session.

 -  **Instructions** This box allows to give task instructions to the listener.
 If the block of trials occurs at a block position in which task instructions are set to be shown (see "Show Instructions